Chaiyya Chaiyya: Legacy

-Chaiyya Chaiyya became especially popular and the song has been featured in the film Inside Man (2006), in the musical Bombay Dreams, and in the television shows Smith and CSI: Miami.
+"Chaiyya Chaiyya" became especially popular and the song has been featured in the film Inside Man (2006), in the musical Bombay Dreams, and in the television shows Smith and CSI: Miami.
 The Tamil dub of "Chaiyya Chaiyya", titled "Thaiyya Thaiyya", and the Telugu language dub also gained popularity in South India.
-In Indonesia, the song hit its popularity peak in 2010 following the viral video of First Police Brigadier rank Norman Kamaru covering the dance choreo.
-In 2006, again, Harris Jayaraj composed a song "Orugalluke Pilla", for the film Sainikudu, this song has the background theme music loosely inspired by Chaiyya Chaiyya.
+In Indonesia, the song hit its popularity peak in 2010, following the viral video of First Police Brigadier rank Norman Kamaru covering the dance choreography.
+In 2006, Harris Jayaraj composed a song, "Orugalluke Pilla", for the film Sainikudu, whose background theme music was loosely inspired by "Chaiyya Chaiyya".

-In 2023, Penn Masala sang the song in White House ahead of Prime Minister Narendra Modi’s arrival.
+In 2023, Penn Masala sang the song in White House, ahead of Prime Minister Narendra Modi’s arrival.